numiralofe/fuzzy-sec/pages/configuration_management.md

 The main idea is:

 1. All the services will ask to consul for its configuration.
-2. This configuration is fetched from consul on application startup based on the application name + active profiles
+2. This configuration is fetched from consul on application startup based on the application name + env profiles
 3. Properties are refreshed periodically to check for new changes and broadcasted across services.

 We would then use gonsul to sync all changes happening on the git repo and make them available in consul k/v, Gonsul will recursively parse all the files in the git directory.
 Whenever Gonsul moves one level deep into a folder, the folder name is added as a Consul KV path part and as soon as it finds a file (either .json, .txt or .ini - or any other given in parameters) it will take the file name (without the extension) and append to the Consul KV path, making it a key and the file content is added as the value.